WindowsAurora/WindowsAurora/README.md

 - 👀 I’m interested in Modifying Projects
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to Riivive The Wump Menu
-- 📫 to reach me Send A Message To Me To This Email Adress : PaperLuigi7789@outlook.com Or Private Loogi#3057 In Discord
+- 📫 to reach me Send A Message To Me To This Email Adress : PaperLuigi7789@outlook.com Or WindowsAurora#3057 In Discord

 <!---
 PaperLuigi7789/PaperLuigi7789 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.